-I’ve been doing a lot of scanning through Instagram and I’m loving a lot of the pictures with rainbows in strange places that would wouldn’t expect any sort of rainbow to possibly exist, so I though I’ll make my own strange placed rainbow.
+I’ve been doing a lot of scanning through Instagram and I’m loving a lot of the pictures with rainbows in strange places that would n’t expect any sort of rainbow to possibly exist, so I thought I’ll make my own strange placed rainbow.

-OS the first thing I’m going to be doing is opening up my own PSD file were all my other Images will be added to.
+OS the first thing I’m going to be doing is opening up my own PSD file where all my other Images will be added to.

 Go to File – New (or Ctrl N for a shortcut)